 When they sat down on the Mount of Olives, which overlooks the city and temple, the disciples asked Messiah about when the desolation would take place and what would be the sign.

-The proper context of the Olivet Discourse is the desolation of the temple, not the end times.
+The proper context of the Olivet Discourse is the desolation of the second temple, not the end times.

-The Disciples understood the prophecy in the 70 weeks of Daniel 9 that foretold that the temple and city would be desolated, because the Jewish leaders would deliver Messiah up to be killed; so they wanted to know more about when it would happen.
+Messiah’s disciples understood the prophecy in the 70 weeks of Daniel 9 that foretold that the temple and city would be desolated, because the Jewish leaders would deliver Messiah up to be killed; so they wanted to know more about when it would happen.

-The time of Great Tribulation that Messiah foretold was so horrific that at the end, there were 1.1. million dead Jews lying out in the open, in and around Jerusalem; with wild animals and birds feeding on their bodies.
+The time of great tribulation that Messiah foretold was so horrific that at the end, there were 1.1 million dead Jews lying out in the open, in and around Jerusalem; with wild animals and birds feeding on their bodies.